 The last date in the fall semester that written exams will be given in November 15, and the last day of the spring semester is April 10.
 No exams will be given over the summer.

 Download the following forms from the Graduate School website:

-- Appointment of Committee form
+- Appointment or Change of Qualifying Exam or Dissertation Committee form

 The dissertation is a book-length manuscript that makes an original and substantial contribution to its field of study.
 Its substance, style, and format must meet professional standards of research.
 (The requirements for students in the Literature and Creative Writing track are different, since these students produce both a creative project and critical thesis.
 Page-length requirements are specified on the Literature and Creative Writing page.)
 Upon submission of an acceptable manuscript and a successful oral defense, the student will be awarded the Ph.D.

 - Taper Hall of Humanities 404

 - University Park